HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/maintaining-data-collectors.rst

 ===========================================
 Tracking stale and outdated Data Collectors
 ===========================================
-The Last Communicated column in the Data Collectors grid indicates the UTC datetime when a particular Data Collector last communicated with Hyperview.
+The Last Communicated column in the Data Collectors grid indicates the date & time when a particular Data Collector last communicated with Hyperview.
 The Version column shows the Data Collector version number.

 |dc_grid|

-Distinct alarm event messages are generated for the All location (*Asset Hierarchy → All → Events*) if:
+Distinct alarm event messages are generated for the **All** location (*Asset Hierarchy → All → Events*) if:

 * a Data Collector has not communicated with Hyperview within 2x the usual polling frequency; or
 * the Data Collector version is out of date.